MrGarage/MrGarage/README.md

 All of my projects, in both classes and outside of  classes can be seen on [my Github].

+I have written two research papers, and they are both able to be read under [Research Papers].

 Currently, outside of classes and teams that I am on, I am working on building a [hardware synthesizer from scratch].

 ## Languages and Tools